Make Money Side Hustles

 The ad quality and the number of clicks a particular ad receives can significantly affect how much a creator makes, along with the number of views a video gets overall.
 Even the video's length can impact revenue since longer videos mean more opportunities to insert ads.

 There are abundant opportunities to advertise to viewers.
-YouTube is the second most trafficked website in the U.S. as of August 2024, with 11.48 billion visits, averaging 5.9 page views per visit.
+YouTube is the second most trafficked website in the U.S. as of March 2025, with 12.35 billion visits, averaging 7.3 page views per visit.

 Unconventional revenue streams for creators are becoming more common.
-For example, MrBeast markets the MrBeast Burger, which is only available via an app or through his partnership with more than 1,600 restaurants nationwide.
+For example, MrBeast markets the MrBeast Burger, which is available via an app or through his partnership with more than 2,000 restaurants nationwide.
 YouTube creators may also add to their income with Patreon memberships and do affiliate marketing with partners like Amazon.

 Other creators, like stuntman and gamer Unspeakable, have sold the rights to their past videos to venture capitalist firm Spotter for a quick cash infusion.
-Spotter is now one of the largest independent owners of YouTube content.

 In addition to video ads, YouTubers can also make money from Super Chats and Super Stickers, which allow users to pay to highlight their chat messages, and channel memberships, which offer special perks for an ongoing fee.

-Source: Nashville Film Institute, Mint, Influencer Marketing Hub, MrBeast Burger, Semrush Blog, YouTube
+Source: MrBeast Burger, Semrush Blog, YouTube

 MrBeast has the most subscribers

-The most popular YouTube channel ranked by the number of subscribers goes to MrBeast with 316 million subscribers as of September 2024.
-T-Series takes second spot and Cocomelon - Nursery Rhymes, a channel devoted to songs and videos for children, has 180 million subscribers.
+The most popular YouTube channel ranked by the number of subscribers goes to MrBeast with 398 million subscribers as of May 2025.
+T-Series takes second spot and Cocomelon - Nursery Rhymes, a channel devoted to songs and videos for children, has 193 million subscribers.

 Videos don't always offer a return on the investment